 The input tray and input feeder Left Margin and Top Margin option settings should not be confused with the IPDS left and top margin settings sent from the host.
 Input tray Left Margin settings adjust the page image left or right in relation to the media leading reference edge as it is fed through the printer.
 Input tray Top Margin settings adjust the page image up or down in relation to the media leading reference edge as it is fed through the printer.
+Input tray Top Margin settings adjust the page image up or down in relation to the media leading reference edge as it is fed through the printer.
 The illustrations below apply to paper and envelopes when a finisher is not installed.

-Margins may be adjusted for all input trays and feeders using the ALL INPUT TRAYS menu.
-Additional adjustments may be made to the ALL INPUT TRAYS margin settings for an individual tray or feeder using the tray or feeder specific margin menu.
-Most often, the ALL INPUT TRAYS margin settings will remain at the default setting of zero and adjustments will be made using the specific tray or feeder margin menu.
-The ALL INPUT TRAYS margin adjustment PLUS the specific tray or feeder margin adjustment determines the total margin adjustment for a specific tray or feeder.
+Margins may be adjusted for all input trays and feeders using the All Input Trays menu.
+Additional adjustments may be made to the All Input Trays margin settings for an individual tray or feeder using the tray or feeder specific margin menu.
+Most often, the All Input Trays margin settings will remain at the default setting of zero and adjustments will be made using the specific tray or feeder margin menu.
+The All Input Trays margin adjustment PLUS the specific tray or feeder margin adjustment determines the total margin adjustment for a specific tray or feeder.

-Margin Adjustment = ALL INPUT TRAYS setting + Specific Tray / Feeder Setting
+Margin Adjustment = All Input Trays setting + Specific Tray / Feeder Setting